satelite2517/craip/README.md

 ## Overview
 ![image](./images/group_photo.jpg)
-CRAIP is the final project for the **"How to Make a Robot with Artificial Intelligence (M2177.002600), Fall 2024"** course.
+CRAIP is the final project for Seoul National University's **"How to Make a Robot with Artificial Intelligence (M2177.002600), Fall 2024"** course.

 CRAIP is developed using the Language-Image-based Mobile Robot (LIMBO) framework, designed to enable robots to perform navigation tasks based on language instructions.